 “This place is pretty interesting, huh?”
 Renjun asks, and you can clearly hear how nervous he truly is.

-“Hey someone come help me with this, I can’t carry it all,” Sicheng’s laugh comes from the nearby trees, the break in near silence causes you to jump.
+“Hey someone come help me with this, I can’t carry it all,” Sicheng’s laugh comes from the nearby trees, the break in silence causes you to jump.
 Groaning, you get up and make your way to him.
-You find him trying to pick up more sticks while he dropped the ones he already had.
+You find him trying to pick up more sticks, dropping the ones he already had.

 “Here, let me help!” you laugh at him and take the majority of the sticks from him.
 “Why do you always try to carry everything yourself,” you scold.
 Sicheng pouts, opening his mouth to speak when a scream cuts him off.
 You both drop your sticks and turn to look at each other in shock.

 “Who was that?” he panics.
-He grabs your hand and the two of you run back to the clearing, hearts pounding in fear and adrenaline.
+He grabs your hand and the two of you run back to the clearing, hearts pounding from fear and adrenaline.

 “Guys?”
 You shout out and look around when you reach the clearing.
 Jaemin is crouching behind Renjun, trying to look beyond the darkness of the cemetery.
 “Guys, who was that?”

 “I’m not sure, but it sounded kind of like Jeno,” his stated gravely.
-Your heart stops as he says that, you were extremely close to Jeno and couldn’t stand the thought of him getting hurt.
+Your heart stops as he says that, you were extremely close to Jeno.
+You couldn’t stand the thought of him getting hurt.